 Sometimes, all it takes to get rid of new RV smell is to simply use your RV.
 And what better way to christen your new camper than through a nice meal!?

 Other savory recipes are useful in this situation as well, such as roasts, soups, and sautees.
-While it may simply be another way of covering up an unpleasant smell rather than eliminating it, this may be one of your best options if you are planning on debuting your new RV sooner rather than later.
+While it may simply be another way of covering up an unpleasant smell rather than eliminating it, this may be one of your best options if you’re planning on debuting your new RV sooner rather than later.
+It’s also a natural way of reducing new RV smell, instead of just using other harsh chemicals to mask the formaldehyde smell.

 4. Use Ammonia

-Start by removing anything in the RV that might touch skin.
+Ammonia can be purchased from many common retailers, and your local hardware store should also be able to help you.
+Start by removing anything in the RV that might touch the skin.
 This includes fabrics, cushions, dishes, plants, and more.
-You should also turn off your propane and empty your water tanks at this time, if you have already used your new RV.
+It’s also wise to turn off your propane and empty your water tanks at this time if you’ve already used your new RV.

 5. Try Baking Soda (And Vinegar Too)

-You can also make a vinegar and baking soda floor cleaning solution, should your RV be made up with hardwood or vinyl flooring rather than carpeting.
+You can also make a vinegar and baking soda floor cleaning solution, should your RV have hardwood or vinyl flooring rather than carpeting.
 Be careful with any baking soda and vinegar cleaning solution, as it will foam up when the two materials are combined.

 - Spider plants